RedisLabs/redislabs-docs/content/rdi/data-transformation/pipeline.md

 aliases:
 ---

-Redis Data Integration's Data Transformation allows users to transform their data beyond the default translation of source types to Redis types.
+Redis Data Integration Data Transformation lets users transform their data beyond the default translation of source types to Redis types.
 The transformation involves no coding!
 Instead it is described in a set of human readable YAML files, one per source table.

 The ingested format and types are different from one source to another.
 Currently, the only supported source is [Debezium](https://debezium.io/).
 The first transformation from Debezium types to a naive JSON with Redis types is done automatically without any need for user instructions.
 Then, this JSON is passed on to the user defined transformation pipeline